ovska/FlameCsv/docs/docs/configuration.md

 Aside from [attributes](attributes.md), configuration is mainly done through the @"FlameCsv.CsvOptions`1" class.
 Similar to `System.Text.Json`, options instances should be configured once and reused for the application lifetime.
 After an options instance is used to read or write CSV, it cannot be modified (see @"FlameCsv.CsvOptions`1.IsReadOnly").
 The options instances are thread-safe to *use*, but not to *configure*.
 You can call @"FlameCsv.CsvOptions`1.MakeReadOnly?displayProperty=nameWithType" to ensure thread safety by making the options instance immutable.

 For convenience, a copy-constructor @"FlameCsv.CsvOptions`1.%23ctor(FlameCsv.CsvOptions{`0})" is available, for example if you need slightly different configuration for reading and writing.
-This copies over all the configurable properties, but not internal state or caches.
+This copies over all the configurable properties.

-> [!NOTE]
-> Because of the immutability of the options, automatically detected newline is per-document.
-The same instance can be used to read either `\n` or `\r\n`, as the detection does not mutate the configured values.

 ## Default Options